-- Harga's place is actually relatively sophisticated one, offering a full menu and coffee to boot.
-Night Watch features a more Medieval example, which only provides a boiling pot of nondescript stew for a few pennies.
+- Night Watch features a more Medieval example, which only provides a boiling pot of nondescript stew for a few pennies a bowl.

 - The Battlestar Galactica Spinoff series Caprica had one of these where Joseph Adama and Daniel Graystone met.
 While it was an inner-city diner instead of countryside, it still had some of the characteristics of a Greasy Spoon.
 Apparently it served Caprican and Gemenese food; it's probably supposed to be analogous to the ubiquitous Greek-run diners in the US that serve both hamburgers and gyros.

 - The Infinity Diner in The BBC musical Edutainment series Music Makers Infinity Diner is a greasy spoon far away from major space-travel lanes in the year 2999.

 - QC's in Deltarune is an even straighter example, with checkerboard decor, classic waitress uniforms, and the Southern accented rabbit shopkeeper at the counter who calls Kris "Hun".